sakib/hackru/README.md

 authenticate users for MyMLH and manage HackRU Spring 2016 registration for thousands of registrants on a real-time system.

+It is currently not in use, so the MLH client and secret keys are invalid.

 ## Setup

 These are the steps to get the app up and running: